Easy Egg Muffins with Cottage Cheese (meal prep staple!)

 Why You Will Love This Meal Prep

-- High‑protein & filling thanks to egg whites and cottage cheese
+- High‑protein & filling thanks to eggs and cottage cheese

 - Meal‑prep friendly and easily reheats all week